A love affair with Venice

 There were several combinations of cod, tuna and anchovies with olives and cheese and other mouth-watering combinations too.

 While it is customary to sample a few wines while enjoying a plate of Cicchetti, it is also highly recommended to round off the session with a taste of Grappa.
 This potent local alcoholic beverage is quite a heady drink and those not used to it can end up experiencing quite a system shock – like I did 😉 Thankfully, I shared my grappa with DH who absolutely loved it.

 There is no better way to truly immerse oneself in the local culture than to experience a new city as a local would.
 Sampling the local food and wine is just one of the ways to get a real taste of the authentic vibe of the place.

 Planning a trip to Venice?
 Why not browse through my review of Hotel Al Ponte Moncenigo here?

 I simply can’t seem to get enough of Venice!
-So if you are planning a trip to Venice then stay tuned for more posts – about Cafe Florian, a day trip to Murano and Burano and loads more inspiration!
+So if you are planning a trip to Venice then stay tuned for more posts – about Cafe Florian, a day trip to Murano and Burano, and loads more inspiration!

 Heading to Venice?
 Have a look at my review post about our stay at Hotel Al Ponte Mocenigo.
 It is centrally located and within walking distance of Rialto Market, this hotel also has beautifully luxurious rooms and they do a fabulous breakfast.
-Located very close to the local water taxi stop, we actually walked here after the aiprot bus dropped us into the main hub in Venice!
+Located very close to the local water taxi stop, we actually walked here after the airport bus dropped us at the main hub in Venice!